 Frances Hynes is represented by June Kelly Gallery, New York where she has shown since 1991.
 A one-person show of watercolors, All Kinds of Weather was presented at Phyllis Stigliano Gallery, Brooklyn, NY in cooperation with the June Kelly Gallery in 2010.
 Group exhibitions include: three invitationals at the National Academy of Design, New York; and two at the American Academy of Arts and Letters, New York.
 For a number of years her work traveled internationally through the Art in Embassies Program, Washington, DC.

-Frances Hynes participated in the National Workspace Program at P.S.1.
-She was awarded a National Endowment for the Arts Grant for her painting and a prize for painting from the National Academy of Design.
+From 1976 -1978 Frances Hynes participated in the now historic National Workspace Program at The Institute of Art and Urban Resources, now called (MoMA PS1) She was awarded a National Endowment for the Arts Grant for her painting and a prize for painting from the National Academy of Design.
 She was a resident artist at the Tyrone Guthrie Centre, Annaghmakerrig, Newbliss, County Monaghan, Ireland; Edna St. Vincent Millay Colony, Austerlitz, NY, and others.
 She has served as a visiting artist/professor at: Burren College of Art, County Clare, Ireland; Lahti Institute of Fine Arts, Finland; Memphis College of Art, TN; Central Michigan University and Illinois State University, among others.

 Her painting is represented in numerous museum and corporate collections including: Bates College Museum of Art, Lewiston, ME; Brooklyn Museum, NY; Colby College Museum of Art, Waterville, ME; Portland Museum of Art, ME; Newark Museum, NJ; New Britain Museum of American Art, CT; Telfair Museum of Art, Savannah, GA; AT&T, Chicago, IL; Alliance Capitol Management, New York and Ariel Capitol Management, Chicago, IL, among others.
 A commission was completed for Bellevue Hospital, New York in 1984.

-The artist is a founding member of Independent Studios I, a group of artists that has maintained a cooperative workspace in Long Island City, NY since 1978.
-She lives in Bayside, Queens, NY and taught at LaGuardia Community College, Long Island City, in 1980 and from 1998 until 2013.
+The artist was a founding member of Independent Studios I, a group of artists that maintained a cooperative workspace in Long Island City, NY from 1978-2016.
+She lives in Queens, NY and taught at LaGuardia Community College, Long Island City, in 1980 and from 1998 until 2013.
 Frances Hynes received an MA from New York University and a BA from St. John’s University, Queens, NY.
 She also studied at the Art Students League in Woodstock, NY and the Academy of Fine Arts in Florence, Italy.